Posted January 2017 by NZCU Baywide

 Maybe you have a Netflix subscription, but you haven’t watched it in a few months because you’ve binge-watched everything it has to offer for now?
 Or maybe you’re on an internet plan with a quota limit you come nowhere near close to reaching each month?
 Or maybe you’re spending money on foods, fruits or vegetables that regularly end up in the bin?

 These are all important questions that you should be asking yourself.
-Not only will you be more resourceful, but you’ll also be able to draw up a budget and save yourself a lot of money.
+Not only will you be more resourceful, but you’ll also be able to draw up a budget and save yourself a lot of money that you could be putting in your back pocket or, better still, a high interest savings account.
 So, get practical and search sites like Taste and Delish for great tasting recipes that won’t break the bank.
 While you’re at it, look at cutting costly habits.
 By giving up smoking with the help of services like Quitline, you’ll improve your body’s health, as well as your budget’s.

 You’ll be surprised at just how quickly those small expenses add up when you try the following ideas: